-So each image leads to the next and, I like to think, they are born out of the Jungian collective unconscious.
-This idea of a vast timeless pool of thoughts, memories and ideas, which all beings dip into and contribute to, has been made apparent to me in numerous ways.
-The egg or oval shape, which is a metaphor for creation in sacred geometry, has been a major element in my work for over twenty years.
-Most recently this form has transmuted into the seed, yet another perhaps more obvious symbol for creation, as all of life is present in the seed.
+The icons in my abstract paintings, the triangle, the stick or straight line, the curved line, and the oval or egg, arrived out of the process of painting for most of my sixty years These items are often joined with symbols taken from the popular culture, the heart for example, and more ordinary objects such as the chair or the lily.
+Each image leads to the next and, I like to think, they are born out of the Jungian “collective unconscious”.
+This idea of a vast timeless pool of thoughts, memories and ideas from which all beings dip into and contribute to has been made apparent to me in numerous ways.
+The egg or oval shape, which is a metaphor for creation in scared geometry, has been a major element in my work for over twenty years.
+Most recently this form has transmuted into the seed, yet another perhaps more literal symbol for creation, as all of life is present in the seed.

+Years ago, I was excavating a small canvas, painting then sanding, working, reworking and layering, until several compositions emerged.
+As I worked a new element appeared, the simple curved line that, symbolically for me, were bowls.
+For me, the idea of the bowl is that of a humble offering.
 The egg or seed inside the bowl is all creation seen as an offering to the universe.
 What more do we have to give than our total being?
-Some viewers of these works have called this curved line a smile.
-I like this perspective since it underlines the joy that accompanies the gift of self.
+Some viewers of these works have called this curved line a “smile”.
+I like this perspective since it underlines the joy with which accompanies the gift of self.